-If you're great at what you do, but not so great at getting new clients, check out this post to learn how to boost brand visibility, generate more leads, and land more clients for your freelance business.
+If you're great at what you do, but not so great at getting new clients, check out this post to learn how to generate leads and land more clients.

 The biggest challenge most freelancers face isn’t doing the work — you started freelancing because you’re great at what you and you enjoy the work.
 The work is not the issues.
 The challenge also isn’t managing the actual business side of things, even though that can be tough.
 The truth is that the biggest challenge for most freelancers is generating leads and finding new qualified clients.